openshift/openshift-origin-design/designs/virtualization/4.6/Upload-image-prior-to-creating-VM/Upload Image prior to creating vm.md

 It needs to be accomplished via the storage/PVC area.
 It should ensure the user understands what the backing PVC does but does not remove the Disk terminology.

-The ‘Create PVC’ button will change into a dropdown, so users will be able to select ‘Upload data to Persistent Volume Claim’ from this dropdown.
+The ‘Create PVC’ button will change into a dropdown, so users will be able to select between 'New Persistent Volume Claim' or ‘New Persistent Volume Claim with data upload’ from this dropdown.
-That will make 2 separate actions for creation, one of them being able to 'Upload data to Persistent Volume Claim'.
 By creating a dropdown and adding this new action, we'll highlight this action as a new feature (in an existing form) so the users will be able to easily find it.

 ![PVC list with drop down button](img/PVC-dropdown.png)